-William and Margaret, much to everyone’s surprise, accepted this invitation from Stan and then they accepted Jesus into their lives.
+William and Margaret, much to everyone’s surprise, accepted this invitation and then they accepted Jesus into their lives.
 As the congregation sang "Have thine own way, Lord," William and Margaret Harding walked hand-in-hand to the Altar, where they found a new walk with God.
 This union stayed true and together they accomplished many things for our Heavenly Father.

 Pastor G. William Harding said:

 “My wife and I turned to God, and He lifted us up out of a life of deep sin, and placed our feet upon the rock, Christ Jesus.
 We were in love with each other, and more in love with Jesus.
 We gave our hearts to Him.
 He is first.
 I would like to give a detailed account of my God's leading hand, but space will not permit.
 So, allow me to take you quickly along our pathway from then until today [September, 1997].